Legal Profession Admission Board

 Rule 59:

 The Diploma in Law is not designed as an online course.
-However, there are provisions for online participation.
+However, there are provisions for participating remotely.

 Attending Lectures

-All students have the option to attend classes in person on Campus or via Zoom as LEC live stream the lectures in real time.
-You just need to keep in mind that the lectures will be in Sydney Time 6pm-9pm (AEST).
-Additionally local and non-local students will both have the same access to lecture recordings (recordings are not released weekly but in batches at four points during the semester).
+All students have the option to attend classes in person at the University of Sydney Camperdown campus or via Zoom.
+The LEC live stream the lectures in real time, you need to keep in mind that the lectures will be in Sydney Time 6pm-9pm (AEST).

 Attendance at Weekend Schools